Posted on

 Emergencies

 A person acts differently in an emergency than in other moments.
-The stressful situation and the need for immediate action drastically increases the likelihood that the defendant’s conduct proves to be negligent, in the long run.
-To account for this, a person’s conduct in an emergency is held against the standard of a reasonable person acting in the context of an unforeseen emergency.10
+The stressful situation and the need for immediate action drastically increase the likelihood that the defendant’s conduct proves to be negligent, in the long run.

 How does the reasonable person standard fit into personal injury law?